galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 export default Mission;
 ```

-As you can see it receives `villain` and `heroes` with name and photo.
+As you can see it receives `villain` and `heroes` with name and photo and just render it.
 AMAZING!!

 ## Conclusion

-With only one http request we were able to receive all the data we needed to render our mission cards displaying the villain and the heroes associated with each mission.
+As you saw, with only one http request we were able to receive all the data we needed to render our mission cards displaying the villain and the heroes associated with each mission.

-The GraphQL Server was able to handle our request and join all the associated data making the rest api calls on demand.
-We didn't dive deep here, but Apollo provides awesome performance tools.
+The GraphQL Server was able to handle our request and join all the associated data making the REST API calls on demand.
+We didn't dive deep, but Apollo provides awesome performance tools.
 One of the greatest features is caching.
-I really recomend you to take a deep dive into it.
+I really recommend you to take a deep dive into it.

-Without this
+GraphQL brings great benefits:

+1. Front-end and mobile just receive what they want!
+Nothing more, nothing less!
+2. No need to make several request to grab related data from other endpoints.
+3. Less network trafic between your front-end application and backend as GraphQL might be on the same network as the REST Server.
+4. Better user experience as the user will probably see less spinners and it will be faster (much faster when using cache).
+5. Much more benefits that cannot fit on this article...

+Enjoy it!